-Accounts receivable, net usually represents monies owed to ARC by ARC's Office of the States' Washington Representative for expenses incurred on the Office's behalf.
+Accounts receivable, net represents monies owed to ARC, including collectibles from the ARC's Office of the States' Washington Representative; U.S. Department of Labor (DOL) and from U.S. Department of Agriculture (USDA) for expenses incurred on the Office's behalf.
 ARC has historically collected any receivables due and has had no need to establish allowance for uncollectible accounts.

-Advances
+Advances and Prepayments